Large Language Model-Based Agents for Software Engineering: A Survey: Background and Preliminary

 \subsection{Related Surveys}

 ~ LLM-based agents in general domains have been widely discussed and surveyed~\cite{agents_fudannlp, agents_NotreDame, agents_Renmin, agent_hongkongchinese, DBLP:journals/tmlr/MialonDLNPRRSDC23, agent_design_pattern, DBLP:journals/corr/abs-2404-04442}.
 Different from these surveys, this survey focuses on the design and application of LLM-based agents specifically for the software engineering domain.
-In software engineering domain, there have been several surveys or literature reviews on the general application of LLMs in software engineering~\cite{LLM4SE1, LLM4SE2, DBLP:journals/tse/WangHCLWW24, LLM4CodeGeneration_survey, DBLP:journals/corr/abs-2404-04442}.
-Different from these surveys, this survey specifically focuses on the agent perspective and is more comprehensive on the application of LLM-based agents for software engineering.
-In addition, He~\et{}~\cite{he2024llm} present a vision paper on the potential applications and emerging challenges of multi-agent systems for software engineering.
-Different from the vision paper, this work focuses on conducting a comprehensive survey of existing agent systems (including both single agent and multi-agent systems).
-In summary, to the best of our knowledge, this is the first survey specifically focusing on the literature on LLM-based agents for software engineering.
+In the software engineering domain, there have been several surveys or literature reviews on the general application of LLMs in software engineering~\cite{LLM4SE1, LLM4SE2, DBLP:journals/tse/WangHCLWW24, LLM4CodeGeneration_survey, DBLP:journals/corr/abs-2404-04442}. \junwei{As agents extend the capabilities of standalone LLMs with action, perception, planning, and memory, they can handle more complex and multi-turn tasks than standalone LLMs.
+Therefore, this survey differs from existing surveys on LLMs for SE by (i) covering wider range of SE tasks, \eg{} the end-to-end software development or end-to-end software maintenance; (ii) summarizing from the perspective of agent architectures, \eg{} building taxonomy of memory, planning, action components, multi-agent collaboration modes, and human–agent interaction modes.} In addition, He~\et{}~\cite{he2024llm} present a vision paper on the potential applications and emerging challenges of multi-agent systems for software engineering.
+Different from the vision paper, this work focuses on conducting a comprehensive survey of existing agent systems (including both single-agent and multi-agent systems).
+In summary, to the best of our knowledge, this is a comprehensive survey specifically focusing on the literature on LLM-based agents for software engineering.